Jo-Lonn Dunbar: Professional career

-New Orleans Saints
+New Orleans Saints (first stint)

 During his first season with the Saints, Dunbar made a brief trip into the NFL spotlight when he made an impressive block to allow Reggie Bush to return a punt for a touchdown on Monday Night Football against the Minnesota Vikings.

 Dunbar continued to play backup linebacker and special teams in the 2009 season.
 He suffered a hamstring injury in the Saints' December 6, 2009 game against the Washington Redskins, and was placed on the injured reserve list on December 8.
 The Saints went on to win Super Bowl XLIV.

 St. Louis Rams

 Dunbar signed with the St. Louis Rams on April 2, 2012.

 In Week 1 of the 2012 season against the Detroit Lions, Dunbar recorded his first career interception, returning it 42 yards.
 He finished his first season with the Rams with 114 combined tackles, 4.5 sacks and two interceptions which were all career highs for him at the time.

 On August 14, 2013, the NFL announced that Dunbar had violated the NFL's policy on performance-enhancing substances and he will be suspended for the first four games of the 2013 regular season.
 He was later released from the team.

 Dunbar was re-signed by the Rams on October 1, 2013.

 In 2015, Dunbar found himself further down on the Rams depth chart, and was not activated for any games.
 He was released by the team on October 27, 2015.